630 Fifth Avenue

 Funded by the National Science Foundation, Alliances for Graduate Education and the Professorate seeks to significantly increase the number of underrepresented minorities (i.e., African Americans, Hispanics, American Indians, Alaska Natives, and Native Hawaiians or other Pacific Islanders) obtaining graduate degrees in science, technology, engineering and mathematics (STEM), and enhance the preparation of underrepresented minorities for faculty positions in academia.
-AGEP has partnered with the Institute since 2000 and began their cohort with 3 scholars.
-Over 15 years, they have supported over 2,000 attendees.
+AGEP has partnered with the Institute since 2000.
+Over 2,500 AGEP have attended the Institute.

 U.S. Department of Education